-Leica Q Typ 116 versus Sony A7R
+Leica Q Typ 116 vs Sony A7R

-The Leica Q (Typ 116) and the Sony Alpha A7R are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and October 2013.
+The Leica Q (Typ 116) and the Sony Alpha A7R are two enthusiast cameras that were officially introduced, respectively, in June 2015 and October 2013.
 The Q Typ 116 is a fixed lens compact, while the A7R is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Sony provides 36.2 MP.
+The Leica has a resolution of 24 megapixels, whereas the Sony provides 36.2 MP.